What Is The Difference Between Rough And Planed Timber?

 2. How does planed timber differ from rough sawn?

-After sawing to size, the timber can then be passed through a planer, which pares away the rough outer layer.
-Traditionally this would have been done by hand, an extremely time consuming and labour intensive process.
+After sawing to size, the timber can then be passed through a planer, which shaves off the rough outer layer.
+Traditionally, this would have been done by hand, an extremely time-consuming and labour-intensive process.

-This gives a smooth, splinter free finish to the surface and can be applied to one or more faces.
-The grain and other details of the wood is more visible, giving a neater, more pleasing appearance.
+This gives a smooth, splinter-free finish to the surface and can be applied to one or more faces.
+The grain and other details of the wood are more visible, giving a neater, more pleasing appearance.

-The planed surfaces will have a perfectly flat and level surface.
-This can be particularly important if the timber is being used for pieces such as shelves or kitchen work surfaces.
+The planed surfaces will be perfectly flat and level – ideal for pieces such as shelves or kitchen worktops.

 3. What is the difference between PAR and PSE?